 4. Don’t dry fire then immediately load up again

-The philosophy of survival and preparedness goes hand in hand with the desire to concealed carry.
+The philosophy of survival and preparedness goes hand in hand with the desire for

 It's not that we're being paranoid.
 We just want to be responsible for our own safety and that of others.